What is Cash Reserve Ratio?

 - Reserve Requirement = $5.82 million

-Therefore, ASZ Ltd needs to maintain a cash reserve of $5.82 million with the Federal Reserve according to the new regulations.
+Under the new regulations, ASZ Ltd must maintain a cash reserve of $5.82 million with the Federal Reserve.

 Example #3

-Let us now take the latest annual report of Bank of America to understand the concept of cash reserve ratio in the context of real life.
-According to the annual report of 2018, the overall deposits of the bank stood at $1,381.48billion on the balance sheet.
+Let us take the latest annual report of Bank of America to understand the concept of cash reserve ratio in real life.
+According to the annual report 2018, the bank’s overall deposits stood at $ 1,381.48 billion on the balance sheet.
 Calculate the cash reserve requirement of Bank of America for the year 2018.

-Since the bank has the majority of its liabilities in the US, we will consider the reserve requirement of the Federal Reserve for ease of calculation.
+Since the bank has most of its liabilities in the US, we will consider the reserve requirement of the Federal Reserve for ease of calculation.

 Solution:

-Cash Reserve Requirement of Bank of America is calculated as:
+Let’s do the calculation of the Cash Reserve Requirement of Bank of America:

 - Reserve Requirement = $0.016 billion * 0% + ($0.124 billion – $0.016 billion) * 3% + ($1,381.48 billion – $0.124 billion) * 10%